 Urban Arts is dedicated to providing students of all ages and levels a successful experience in a creative and nurturing environment.
 We are committed to following all safety guidelines and protocols.

 Class sized is limited to ensure quality attention.
 The Fine Arts Curriculum offers a strong foundation in Art History and concepts while introducing students to a wide range of mediums and techniques.
 Age appropriate projects spark imaginations and encourage self-expression.
 Classes include discussions about art which help develop critical thinking skills and confidence.

 Student art exhibitions are held during the year, toward the end of each after school session.
 These themed exhibitions reflect an in depth study of a particular artist, genre or subject matter.
 The shows provide students of all ages the opportunity to share their work with family, friends and the community.
 These celebrations greatly enhance the students’ self-esteem.

 The program at Urban Arts is structured so that students may continue their studies in more advanced classes as they get older.
 We are proud to say that we have students who began in Toddler art classes and are now in Painting and Drawing classes.
-Older students have amassed a strong body of work to be used in portfolios for high school applications.
+Older students have amassed a strong body of work to be used in portfolios for high school and college applications.
 We are delighted to be part of their creative journeys.

 Urban Arts is the culmination of a dream for me.
 As a child I was always drawing.
 At Fairleigh Dickinson University, studying art captivated me and from then on I began a life-long relationship with creating and teaching art.
 I have worked in advertising, created etched glass designs in commercial and residential settings, attained my teaching certificate from New Jersey City University, taught in public and private schools and volunteered for many community-based projects.